Swaymaw/Exploring_MLX/README.md

 * mnist.py contains the code for loading MNIST dataset in the MLX framework.
 * mnist_in_mlx.py contains the main implementation of the CNN network in the MLX Framework.
 * mnist_in_pytorch.py contains the implementation of the same network in PyTorch Framework.
-* experiments.py is just a filler file used while coding the test out the various functions and if they are working correctly or not.
+* experiments.py is just a filler file used while coding to test out the various functions.